How our design process works

 Many architects will show up empty handed and just talk - but not us.
 We show up ready to show you how to begin.
 The best way to start is to click the link below and fill out the questionnaire to describe your project to us as best as you can.
 The more information you can provide, the more we can help you.
 We will use this information to put together a basic feasibility to review with you.
 It would also be wise for you to be prepared to show examples of other buildings and materials you like from websites like houzz.com and pinterest.com.
-We do charge 1 hour of our time for assisting you, and this does not obligate you to continue.
+We do charge a flat fee of $250 to cover the few hours we spend assisting you, and this does not obligate you to continue.

 The next step is to get your approval to begin working for you.
 We will send you an agreement that outlines our services and explains what to expect from each other, so we can work productively toward a common goal.
 The agreement will include an estimate of design fees to give you a general idea of what to expect.
 It is typical for full service design fees at most firms to be between 5% to 20% of the construction cost of a project, and like most architects, we bill hourly as we work on your behalf.
 Our fees tend to fall in the middle of that range.

 (Did you know that residential design is considered the most complicated form of design work in the industry by the American Institute of Architects and Royal Architectural Institute of Canada?
 It's the "brain surgery" of the industry.